 Fujiko Nakaya: Veil

-Fujiko Nakaya: Veil is generously supported by National Endowment for the Arts, Robert Rauschenberg Foundation, The Japan Foundation, and Oldcastle BuildingEnvelope®.
-Additional support is provided by Mee Industries, Inc. The exhibition publication and related programs are generously supported by the A'Lani Kailani Blue Lotus White Star Foundation.
-Photo © Richard Barnes, 2014.
+Fujiko Nakaya: Veil was generously supported by National Endowment for the Arts, Robert Rauschenberg Foundation, The Japan Foundation, and Oldcastle BuildingEnvelope®.
+Additional support was provided by Mee Industries, Inc. Related programs were generously supported by the A’Lani Kailani Blue Lotus White Star Foundation.